umn-microsoft-automation/UMN-Google/README.md

 Requires GUI - will maybe get back around to selenium on Linux to pass credentials, but with MFA this is a per business solution.

 Get-GOAuthIdTokenSelenium - added Edge selenium driver cmdlet.
 Leaving Get-GOAuthIdToken which uses IE still from the developer console.

+Get-GOAuthTokenDevice - added a cmdlet when no webdriver or browser is available to the system.
+Generates Url to allow user to log in using any browser to get auth code needed to generate token.

 ### Google Group Management Added - service account must have manage to the Google Workspace to modify and read using Cloud Identity API